OpenStickCommunity/GP2040-CE/README.md

 </p>

 <p>
-	GP2040-CE is a gamepad firmware for the Raspberry Pi Pico and other boards based on the RP2040 microcontrollers that combines multiplatform compatibility, low latency and a rich feature set to provide endless customization possiblities without sacrificing performance.
+	GP2040-CE is a gamepad firmware for the Raspberry Pi Pico and other boards based on the RP2040 microcontrollers that combines multiplatform compatibility, low latency and a rich feature set to provide endless customization possibilities without sacrificing performance.
 </p>
 <p>
 	GP2040-CE is compatible with PC, PS3 and PS4, Nintendo Switch, Steam Deck, MiSTer and Android.